uhlerlab/image2reg/README.md

 ## System requirements

 The code has been developed on a system running Ubuntu 20.04.
-LTS running a Intel(R) Xeon(r) W-2255 CPU with 3.70GHz, 128GB RAM and a Nvidia RTX 4000 GPU.
+LTS running a Intel(R) Xeon(R) W-2255 CPU with 3.70GHz, 128GB RAM and a Nvidia RTX 4000 GPU.
 Note that for configurations with lower RAM and GPU configurations parameters like the batch size for the training of the neural networks might have to be adjusted.

 ## Installation